Infinite-Nomic/Infinite-Nomic/round6/rules.md

 If a player loses points, and fails to update their name within 48 hours, a moderator may update their point total on their behalf within 96 hours of the points being lost.

+When a proposal passes, the proposal's creator may choose to gain 1 extra point for each consecutive passed proposal they created before it.

 # 5. Dad coin
 Dad Coin is the the currency of this round.
 A Dad Coin is earned by creating a proposal that is passed.